HOME

 Q: How many sessions of lacrosse are there each day?

-A: Thursday will consist of two sessions of lacrosse.
-Campers will meet three times on Friday and Saturday.
-On Sunday, there will be one final session.
+A: Sunday will consist of two sessions of lacrosse.
+Campers will meet three times on Monday and Tuesday.
+On Wednesday, there will be one final session.
 The daily schedule is as follows:

 7:15 Wake up